oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     ![](images/new-update-hr.png " ")

     Where:
     -  Name – Name of the operation.
-This is a logical name and should be kept unique Purpose – There are standard purposes defined which can be performed by Fleet Operations.
+This is a logical name and should be kept unique.
+    -  Purpose – There are standard purposes defined which can be performed by Fleet Operations.
 “UPDATE\_DB” is one of them.

 3. Verify that the update has been completed successfully before proceeding with any cleanup action, Same as done in step \#8, this should complete within 10\~15 minutes.